speedata/publisher/README.md

 Third-party software: speedata Publisher relies on LuaTeX for PDF generation, which is licensed under the GNU General Public License ([GPLv2 or later](https://www.gnu.org/licenses/)).
 LuaTeX is included in the packages at [download.speedata.de](https://download.speedata.de).
 Get the source code of LuaTeX from [www.luatex.org](https://www.luatex.org/).
 See also the file [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md) in the root directory.

 We welcome contributions.
 Just [follow the GitHub procedure (fork, pull requests)](https://help.github.com/articles/using-pull-requests/).
-The [installation manual](https://doc.speedata.de/publisher/en/installation/) has a section on building the binary from the source code.
+The file [BUILDING.md](BUILDING.md) has instructions on building the binary from the source code.

 Contact / Support
 -----------------